danieleloscozzese/danieleloscozzese/README.md

 ## Work

-I work for [Subito.it](https://www.subito.it), an online marketplace, and I'm a generalist and with a front-end specialism.
+I work for [Subito.it](https://www.subito.it), an online marketplace, and I'm a generalist developer and with a front-end specialism.

 Since joining the company, I've worked on rebuilding the front-end of the listing and detail pages, and rolling out a rebrand of the site.